 Throughout history, conquering armies have frequently taken their favorite foods into other countries and, depending on the climates and growing conditions, cabbage took on various colors and appearances.
 Regardless of who gets the nod for discovering this popular vegetable, it had been widely accepted in Europe and often sliced and fermented.
 (Once again, explorer Marco Polo lost out detecting cabbage in his travels but maybe ate it in his native Italy.)

 Cabbage made its appearance in America around 1700 and was likely grown and eaten by the colonists, as well as some Native Americans.
 Although usually cooked, in the 1700s the Dutch created a raw”cabbage salad” that became what is now our modern day coleslaw.
 Centuries before, cut and initially eaten with vinaigrette, the Dutch took coleslaw to a new (and less healthy) level by adding egg, some type of milk and fat, normally in the form of our mayonnaise.
 This version has been referenced in American literature as far back as 1785.
 Some adventurous chefs added shredded carrots and jazzed it up a bit, but the basic recipe still dominates American menus.
-Because it was highly perishable and cluttered, it certainly was not packed into the bags of military soldiers or cowboys, but it has thrived as a favorite side dish with all-American sandwiches, hot dogs and hamburgers, and a favorite salad with barbeque and fried chicken.
+Because it was highly perishable and cluttered, it certainly was not packed into the bags of military soldiers, Winter Garden Rat Removal or cowboys, but it has thrived as a favorite side dish with all-American sandwiches, hot dogs and hamburgers, and a favorite salad with barbeque and fried chicken.

 When the wildly popular fast food restaurant that specializes in poultry removed it from their menu, there was a nationwide uproar (including from this author).
 They replaced it using a spinach salad, but that just did not cut it for coleslaw lovers, which attests to its popularity.